Certification is not something new.

 (Note: Later in this post, by “certification”, I refer to “software testing certification” specifically)

-What’s the benefit of a certification?thumbs up
+What’s the benefit of a certification?

 Certification itself has some benefits: